btimby/django-proxysql/README.rst

         },
     }

-Now when you use your database in Django, connections will be randomly distributed to the peers.
+Now when you use the default database in Django, connections will be randomly distributed to the peers.
 Failure of a peer is transparent to Django.
 Failed peers will recover after the configured `CHECK_INTERVAL`.